 Sources for the information are: freebmd, freereg, Ancestry, Find My past, LDS, Norfolk Baptism Project and the Norfolk Family History Society to name a few.

 A number of sources say Spurgeon is Viking in origin ie "small sparrow" from "sporrechen" and others say it is Saxon or even Dutch.
+My DNA suggests it was an ancestor that arrived with the Romans.

 There have been a few famous Spurgeons and a few had some status as doctors, lawyers, University professors, clergymen, surveyors and lithographers and at least one was knighted, but the majority were like most of us, just getting by.